 This is a practically-oriented course with students learning and developing skills within a team environment.
 Lectures are used to introduce and explore the main topics.
 The week-long bootcamp with tutorials provides background in the range of software development tools.
 Students are expected to work together and individually to develop a large piece of software and provide appropriate documentation.
 Regular stand-up meetings are held with staff to check progress of the team work.

 The format of resits will be determined by the Board of Examiners

 |Practical/lab report||1||M||50||Final system and Formal design document (team)(submitted code with 3000 word report)|

 Assessment Rationale And Relationship

-Assessment is through a number of individual deliverables and team deliverables emphasising the practical nature of the module.
-Individual deliverables are designed to allow students to demonstrate
+Assessment is through an individual deliverable and team deliverables emphasising the practical nature of the module.
+The individual deliverable is designed to allow students to demonstrate

 their understanding of the problem to be solved, what their role within the group will be to provide a reflection on what they have learnt from the module.
 Team deliverables require students to work together to produce software and its documentation and to demonstrate that students are able to work collectively to produce an end product.
 To simulate the real world environment, students will present their final system at a trade fair and receive feedback in discussion with employers.
 Peer assessment is employed to identify each individual's contribution to the team.
-Details of the deliverables may vary from year to year depending on the involvement of an industrial consultant and students from other universities.
-Full details will be available at the beginning of the year on the year-specific module web page.
+Details of the deliverables may vary from year to year depending on the involvement of an industrial consultant.
+Full details will be available at the beginning of the module through the University VLE.